vmorariu/figtree/README.md

-Compiling Matlab MEX files in Linux, Solaris, or Windows using Matlab mex
+Compiling Matlab MEX files in Linux, Solaris, or Windows using Matlab
 -------------------------------------------------------------------------

 This has been tested on Matlab 7 with g++ as a compiler.
 Also, it works